linpengcheng/PurefunctionPipelineDataflow/README.md

 ```
 Imagination is more important than knowledge.
+The true sign of intelligence is not knowledge but imagination.
 Logic will get you from A to B, imagination will take you everywhere.
         ---- Albert Einstein
 ```